Zlatna: Geography

 Zlatna is located 36 km north-west of the county seat, Alba Iulia, on the border with Hunedoara County.
 Situated in the Zlatna depression, between the Metaliferi Mountains and the Trascău Mountains, the town lies at the confluence of the Ampoi River with Valea Morilor creek.

 History

 A gold mining settlement has existed in the area since Roman times, when it was known as a municipium under the name of Ampellum.
 The name Zlatna (derived from the Slavic term for gold) was first recorded in a 1347 document.
 In 1387, it was awarded town status.
 During 1619-1620 Gabriel Bethlen, brought to Zlatna a few hundred German and Slovak settlers for mining work.
 Tellurium was first discovered in a Zlatna mine in 1782 by Austrian mineralogist Franz-Joseph Müller von Reichenstein.
 Zlatna regained its town status in 1968, after a time when it was officially a commune.

+Demographics

-At the 2011 census, 89.59% of inhabitants were Romanians, and 4.59% Roma.
+At the 2011 census, Zlatna had 7,182 inhabitants; 89.59% of those were Romanians and 4.59% Roma.
+At the 2021 census, the town had a population of 6,652, of which 85.6% were Romanians and 5.11% Roma.